cool-developer-dot/Narative-Similarity-/ASSIGNMENT3_COMPLETE.md

 # ✅ Assignment 3 - Complete Solution Package

+**National University of Sciences and Technology (NUST)**

 ## 🎉 Congratulations!
 Your Assignment 3 is ready for submission!

-This package contains everything needed for **full marks** on Assignment 3 of CS-272: Artificial Intelligence.
+This package contains everything needed for **full marks** on Assignment 3 of CS-272: Artificial Intelligence at NUST.

 ---